In addition to being celebrated as a

 celebrate that moment....let us rejoice, celebrate somehow; go buy yourself a

-soda if you can't do anything else.
-Do
+soda if you can't do anything else--Do something!"

 Chapter two of Anthony DeStefano’s book

-as the most dramatic example of how even the most profound encounters with God
+Nazareth as the most dramatic example of how even the most profound encounters

-inspire an immediate reaching out toward others rather than a turning inward
+with God inspire an immediate reaching out toward others rather than a turning

-in what we might naturally expect to be a prolonged period of personal
+inward in what we might naturally expect to be a prolonged period of

 profound encounter with God than Mary did at that moment.
 The Gospel says that the Holy Spirit